Everscale-Network/custler.uninode/README.md

 ```

 ## 7. Validations
-### 7.1 "Tik" DePool
+### 7.1 Prepare for elections
 After a few minutes from elections start, we have to prepare the DePool by **`prepare_elections.sh`** script
 ```bash
 ./prepare_elections.sh
 ```
 In case of depool validation mode, this script checks balance of Tik account and topup it if it less 2 tokens.
 Then it send tik-tok transaction from Tik to DePool.

+In case of MSIG validation the scriprt check for stake to return in elector and send request to return it if any.

 ### 7.2 Send stake to elector
 ```bash
 ./take_part_in_elections.sh
 ```
-This script prepare all nesessary steps to prepare bid transaction for election and call **`Sign_Trans.sh`** to sign and send message to DePool with keys for validating
+This script prepare all nesessary steps to prepare bid transaction for election and call **`Sign_Trans.sh`** to sign and send message to DePool with new keys for validating.

+In case of MSIG validation the script send transaction with stake and keys to elector directly.

 ### 7.3 Check your participation in election
 To check your participation status in currrent election use **`part_check.sh`**